-Invisible Indianapolis is directed by IUPUI Anthropology Professors Susan Hyatt and Paul Mullins and is supported by the 2016-2017 Charles R. Bantz Chancellor’s Community Fellowship.
+Invisible Indianapolis is directed by IUPUI Anthropology Professors Susan Hyatt and Paul Mullins and was originally supported by the 2016-2017 Charles R. Bantz Chancellor’s Community Fellowship.
 The Bantz Chancellor’s Community Fellowship recognizes Charles R. Bantz’s commitment to community-engaged research and scholarship, partnering IUPUI faculty, students, and community members in a year-long project.
-During 2016-2017 Invisible Indianapolis will conduct research in collaboration with community organizations including the Concord Neighborhood Center, the Ransom Place Neighborhood Association, Etz Chaim Sephardic Congregation, and the Babe Denny Neighborhood Organization.
+During 2016-2017 Invisible Indianapolis conducted research in collaboration with community organizations including the Concord Neighborhood Center, the Ransom Place Neighborhood Association, Etz Chaim Sephardic Congregation, and the Babe Denny Neighborhood Organization.
+While the project’s funding ended in Summer 2017, we will continue to share ongoing research on the project here on the blog.

 Susan Hyatt has directed ethnographic research for a series of neighborhood-based studies in Indianapolis’ eastside, near-Southside, and Mapleton-Fall Creek.
 Perhaps the most prominent of these projects focused on the history of a multiethnic community on Indianapolis’ near-southside that was largely erased by 1960s interstate highway construction.
 The neighborhood was dubbed the “Neighborhood of Saturdays” by the research team and community collaborators, a reference to the Jewish observance of Sabbath on Saturday and an African-American neighborhood reunion that has taken place on the first Saturday in August for over 40 years.